Tuesday, November 1, 2016

 PrefaceI write to support the following key statements then learn from the reader:

-- The first requisite to achieve a civic culture is for most individuals to articulate personal desire for and fidelity to broadly-defined-civic-safety-and-security, hereafter Security.
+- The first requisite to achieve a civic culture is for most individuals to articulate personal desire for and fidelity to comprehensive safety and security, hereafter Security.

 - The second requisite is to want to effect civic morality, keeping religious morality private.

 - The third requisite is to trust and commit to the preamble to the constitution for the USA for coordinating iterative civic collaboration.

 - The fourth requisite is to iteratively collaborate for public integrity based on the-indisputable-facts-of-reality, hereafter the-objective-truth.

 There has emerged, from public meetings at libraries in Baton Rouge and other talk, a proposal to freely establish a civic culture wherein at least 2/3 of citizens both practice and promote public integrity as private liberty with civic morality.
 We think most people want a civic culture but the public will is not apparent, because achievability has not been articulated.
 Society coerces people to be civil rather than civic, subjected rather than connected, and coercive rather than humble.
 Civilization’s erroneous message is that humans are born with a tendency toward evil behavior rather than with the underlying desire to perfect personal abilities and choices.
 In a culture of public integrity, each child is coached to prepare for early adulthood possessing both understanding and intentions to perfect his or her unique person during a full lifetime.
 Acquiring education during the entire life is taken as a private duty and responsibility.
 An authentic human separates from education unwillingly.